johnhenry/transactions/README.md

     - [Run Locally](#run-locally)
     - [Build Static](#build-static)

-This is an application that allows currly-haired Faris to manage transactions in 2029.
+This is an application that allows currly-haired John to manage transactions in 2029.

 It exists in two parts: a backend built for [deno](https://deno.land) with a graphQL API and a frontend built primarily using [solidjs](https://solidjs.com).